aerospike/act/README.md

 ------------

-ACT is a program for certifying flash/SSD devices' performance for Aerospike Database (both SATA and PCIE connectors).
+ACT is a program for certifying flash/SSD devices' performance for Aerospike Database (both SATA and PCIe connectors).

 Not all SSDs can handle the high volume of transactions required by high performance NOSQL databases like Aerospike Database.
 Many SSDs are rated